news-stand/news_stand/CONTRIBUTING.md

 git push -d origin <branch_name>
 ```

-Note that Travis CI only tests our server-side tests right now.

 ### Make a pull request

 Once you have a passing build with Travis, push the branch up to the central repo.